ggarra13/mrv2/README.md

 ## If you did not compile mrv2 yourself

-If you *haven't* compiled mrv2 yourself but have installed it and then gotten the souce code to ranslate with, you need to manually create the .po files and copy the .mo file to the same version of your mrv2 install location, replacing the .mo files that is there.
+If you *haven't* compiled mrv2 yourself but have installed it and then gotten the souce code to translate with, you need to manually create the .po files and copy the .mo file to the same version of your mrv2 install location, replacing the .mo files that is there.
 Then, you can run mrv2 as usual to test your translation changes.